cloudant-labs/spark-cloudant/README.md

 <div id='Binary-download'/>
 ### Binary download:

-The latest release 1.6.3 is available [here] (https://github.com/cloudant-labs/spark-cloudant/releases/download/v1.6.3/cloudant-spark-v1.6.3-125.jar).
-It is tested to work with versions of Spark 1.4, 1.5 and 1.6.
+The latest release 1.6.4 is available [here] (https://github.com/cloudant-labs/spark-cloudant/releases/download/v1.6.4/cloudant-spark-v1.6.4-167.jar).
+It is tested to work with Spark 1.6.